russelljjarvis/Spike2Vec.jl/README.md

 ## Older Plots

-The simulated networks are capable of producing rich and unusual dynamics, furthermore dynamics are expected to become more sophisticated as STDP learning rules are re-introduced (in a CUDA compatible way), and also as more elaborate models will be included, such as the [Potjan's model]([https://github.com/social-hacks-for-mental-health/SpikingNeuralNetworks.jl/tree/potjans](https://github.com/RJsWorkatWSU/SpikingNeuralNetworks.jl/blob/potjans_model/src/genPotjansInPlace.jl)).
+The simulated networks are capable of producing rich and unusual dynamics, furthermore dynamics are expected to become more sophisticated as STDP learning rules are re-introduced (in a CUDA compatible way), and also as more elaborate models will be included, such as the [Potjan's and Diesmann model]([https://github.com/social-hacks-for-mental-health/SpikingNeuralNetworks.jl/tree/potjans](https://github.com/RJsWorkatWSU/SpikingNeuralNetworks.jl/blob/potjans_model/src/genPotjansInPlace.jl)).

 ![image](https://user-images.githubusercontent.com/7786645/227809116-d7180fbd-e937-4bdb-bb0d-77645c1eb284.png)